blezek/JoypadSDK/README.md

 virtual analog sticks, and buttons.
 You can also get accelerometer input from each phone.
 To see pictures, go to [getjoypad.com/sdk.html](http://getjoypad.com/sdk.html "Joypad SDK").

+Note: Only the latest version of Joypad is SDK enabled, get it for free [here](http://itunes.apple.com/us/app/joypad-game-controller/id411422117?mt=8 "Joypad").

 How do I get started?
 ----------